thecwlzone/thecwlzone-2.0/content/about.markdown

 Web site hosting is done by [NearlyFreeSpeech.net][NFSN]{:target="_blank"}.
 NFSN is a no-frills, DIY metered service web hosting company.
 I've been with them since 2004.
 It costs me about $15 a year to run the site, plus another $10 for annual domain registration.
 It doesn't get any cheaper.
 The "down side": you get to do everything yourself, so you need to be a combination web developer and sys admin.

-Site photography by De'Lynne Lehman, all rights reserved.
+Site photography and gallery images by De'Lynne Salley, all rights reserved.

 The source code for this site is publicly available at my [GitHub][GitHub]{:target="_blank"} location.
 Have fun.